bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

 Creating and maintaining an addon that benefits from the ABI stability provided by Node-API carries with it certain [implementation considerations](https://nodejs.org/dist/v16.13.1/docs/api/all.html#n-api_implications-of-abi-stability).

-To use Node-API in the above “Hello world” example, replace the content of `hello.cc` with the following.
+To use Node-API in the above "Hello world” example, replace the content of `hello.cc` with the following.
 All other instructions remain the same.

     #include <node_api.h>